Marijuana Legalization 2018: A State-by-State Guide to Legal Weed

-Although marijuana remains prohibited by federal law, an increasing number of states have legalized the drug for medical and recreational use in the past few years.
+Although marijuana remains prohibited by federal law, an increasing number of US states have legalized the drug for medical and recreational use in the past few years.
 In fact, some politicians are running in the 2018 midterm elections on explicitly pro-marijuana platforms.

 This kind of mainstream support for legalization would’ve been practically unthinkable 20 years ago.
 While the exact regulations vary state-by-state, there are three main statewide stances on marijuana: legalized for recreational and medical use, legalized for only medical use, and completely prohibited in line with federal policy.
 As the definition of legal for medical use varies across states, counting gets convoluted fast.

 Legal Weed for Recreational and Medical Use

-Nine states and the District of Columbia have legalized weed for both medical and recreational use.
+Ten states and the District of Columbia have legalized weed for both medical and recreational use.
 Of this group, Vermont is the only state to have legalized marijuana for recreational use through its legislature (Vermont’s law goes into effect on July 1).
 The rest legalized weed through a voter referendum.

 Legal Weed for Medical Use

 There are 25 states that have legalized marijuana for medical use only.
 Ten of these states (marked in bold) also decriminalized possession of small amounts of marijuana.
 Among these states, about one-third only allow marijuana oils that are high in CBD, the therapeutic ingredient in weed, and low in THC, the psychoactive element.
 The rest allow the purchase of marijuana from a medical dispensary with a medical marijuana license.
 The requirements for, and difficulty of, procuring a license, vary by state.
 Here are all the states where you can legally light up — but only with a doctors note.